Saturday, June 23, 1984

 The 37-mile route into Ouray was slightly uphill but beautiful.
 It headed right at the base of the San Juan Mountains along the roiling Uncompahgre River.
 Wildflowers bloomed at the edge of the road.

 Ouray is famous for its hot springs.
 We stopped at a bar for a couple of beers, and ate a Mexican dinner right from our bar stools.
 We talked to a couple of local writers who had stopped in.
 We set up our tent at a campground at a pebbly site at the bottom of a hill.
-Good for campers, but not for soft floor tents.
+Good for camping vehicles, but not for soft floor tents.
 We slept soundly anyway.

 We are camped at 4-J’s in Ouray, Colorado, “The Switzerland of America.”
 And it is.
 We came 90 miles from Blue Mesa (through Sapinero, Montrose and Ridgeway) to this tiny little tourist town nestled in a canyon of the Rockies.